Thameside Theatre

 Thameside Theatre was added to the Theatres at Risk Register in 2022.

-In January 2023, a paper was submitted to the council advising it to sell assets worth £160m over the next eight years.
-However, in November 2023, the council confirmed that disposal of the theatre was not part of its immediate plans.
+In 2023, a paper was submitted to the council advising it to sell assets worth £160m over the next eight years.
+However, the council later confirmed that disposal of the theatre was not part of its immediate plans.

 Theatre potential